 After all, you don’t know what you’ve got until it’s gone – and that’s the exact reason that you’ll find yourself whilst travelling.
 You are essentially in the big wide world with nothing but the necessities; you bring the things that you really need, and everything else is gone.

 You realize that experiences are so much more valuable than possessions.
 As Rachel from the Blond Wayfarer said in her story about finding herself again in Utklippan, “You don’t need fancy material possessions and creature comforts to make you happy”.

 You’re pushed into the world with a clear head, minimal possessions and a longing to experience new things.

 Is there a recipe for being at peace with who you are?
 Of course not, and there’s also no certainty that you’re going to just get on a plane and suddenly have an epiphany… But one day you’ll be in the middle of somewhere that you’ve always desired, sitting on the edge of a beautiful location and you’ll think “life is so much bigger than this“.
 Your mind will click and you’ll suddenly realise that if you’re not doing what you love, what is the point?

 Living a meaningful life has no bible, but stepping away all that you know is the very first step.
 If you’re stuck in a rut not knowing what path’s for you, go and climb a mountain.
 If you’re in a toxic relationship that’s confined your every breath, go to a remote destination.
-If you’re confused about your entire life and who you want to be, simply go and travel.
+If you’re confused about your entire life and who you want to be, go and experience something new.